dasnellore14/Salesforce-Development/README.md

 login to the salesforce org.
-Navigate to the sales app from app launcher and click on the home tab find the task manager component on the right-hand side Click on Create New Task to create a new task
-Tasks assigned to the current logged-in user can be found in the table along with the fields shown There is a complete button at the end of each record to mark the task as completed.
+Navigate to the sales app from app launcher and click on the home tab find the task manager component on the right-hand side Click on Create New Task button to create a new task Tasks assigned to the current logged-in user can be found in the table along with the required fields There is a complete button at the end of each record to mark the task as completed.

 ====================================================